Poortugal; Where all dreams are shattered and all nightmares begin

 All people, employers and employees, should be able to enjoy both rules and tasks to the fullest if possible.
 As for the unpaid hours, that’s just criminal.

 Gaslighting in the workplace: It is very common in Portugal for business owners or managers of Portuguese companies to engage in terroristic harassment of subordinates whom they intend to dismiss (often with the participation of co-workers), so that they have no choice but to voluntarily resign from the company in order to end the torture imposed on them; in this way, these unscrupulous businessmen avoid paying fair and legal compensation to their workers.
-Once again we see that laws in Portugal are nothing more than empty words on paper.
+Once again we see that laws in Portugal are nothing more than empty words on thin paper.

 You only have to look at the dilapidated state of most vehicles on the Portuguese roads to know what kind of country you are in and what inevitable end awaits you if you live in Poortugal, literally and figuratively.